 • If you’re using Amazon promotions and lightning deals, make those products a focus on- and off-Amazon.
 Create a page in your store for Q4-focused products and promotions.
 Leverage your Amazon promotions off-channel to existing customers through social media and email.
 Use promo codes and point links back to your store.

-2. Anticipate the price of competition
+2. Anticipate the Price of the Competition

 Q4 is extremely competitive and therefore can be very expensive.
 Rather than coming from behind, anticipate this cost and increase your advertising spend in October to get ahead of the big spike in November and December.
 Increase your bids and don’t forget to have your own brand covered.
 In Q4, competitors will bid on your brand.
 While you are probably ranking organically, you still need to bid on your own brand to defend those ad placements from competitors.